geirawsm/sausage_bot/README.md

 ### stats

 Update interesting stats in a channel post and write the info to ../json/stats_logs.json.
-The channel is defined in the .env file (stats_channel).
+The channel is defined in the env.json file (stats_channel).

 ---